zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 ### [1] Preparation

-Download the python code cloudstorage.py from the directory of [src](https://github.com/zhangzhics/CITS5503_Sem2_2023/blob/master/Labs/src/cloudstorage.py) \
+Download the python code `cloudstorage.py` from the directory of [src](https://github.com/zhangzhics/CITS5503_Sem2_2023/blob/master/Labs/src/cloudstorage.py) \
-Create a directory rootdir \
+Create a directory `rootdir` \
-Create a file in rootdir called rootfile.txt and put some content in it “1\n2\n3\n4\n5\n”
+Create a file in `rootdir` called `rootfile.txt` and write some content in it `1\n2\n3\n4\n5\n` \

-Create a second directory in rootdir called subdir and create another file subfile.txt with the same content as rootfile.txt
+Create a second directory in rootdir called `subdir` and create another file `subfile.txt` with the same content as `rootfile.txt`.

-### [2] Save to S3
+### [2] Save to S3 by updating `cloudstorage.py`

+Create an S3 bucket named `<student ID>-cloudstorage`
-Insert boto commands to save each file that is found as the program traverses the directory starting at the root directory rootdir.

-NOTE the easiest way to upload files is to use the command:
+When the program traverses the directory starting at the root directory `rootdir`, upload each file onto the S3 bucket.
+An easy way to upload files is to use the command below:

 ```
 s3.upload_file()
 ```

+**NOTE**: Make sure your S3 bucket has the same file structure as shown in `[1] Preparation`.

 ### [3] Restore from S3

-Create a new program called restorefromcloud.py that reads the S3 bucket and writes the contents of the bucket within the appropriate directories.
-You should have a copy of the files and the directories you started with.
+Create a new program called `restorefromcloud.py` that reads the S3 bucket and writes the contents of the bucket within the appropriate directories.

+**NOTE**: Your local Linux environment should see a copy of the files and the directories from the S3 bucket.

 ### [4] Write information about files to DynamoDB

-Install DynamoDB on your VM.
+Install DynamoDB on your Linux environment

 ```
-mkdir dynamodb;
+mkdir dynamodb
 cd dynamodb
 ```